Connect Twilio to Portal (Staff Guide)

 In your Twilio account, create a template named

-Available variables you can use in your Twilio template body:
+Portal Dashboard> Apps> Twilio> Templates, here you can customize the SMS message sent to users.
+Available variables you can use in your SMS template body:

 Expected Behavior